Dual Enrollment and Early Admission

 - ACT: 28 (composite)

 If a student meets or exceeds these qualifications, then he/she can be considered for admission.
 The undergraduate application should be completed through our website.
-All required official academic transcripts and/or test scores should be sent to the Office of Undergraduate Admissions.
-An application fee is not required for dual enrollment (part-time enrollment) applicants.
+All required official academic transcripts and test scores should be sent to the Office of Undergraduate Admissions.
+An application fee is not required.

 The deadlines to apply for admission are: